cybercongress/cybercongress/blog/drafts/cyb_tutorial_ipfs_links/how_to_open_ipfs_hash.md

 First of all [download](https://github.com/cybercongress/cyb/releases) latest version of our Сyb and install it.

 Next click on a Сyb icon.
-You must see something like this
+You can see something like this

 ![cyb](cyb_ss_start.png)

-This is the Root Registry but later about this.
-Let's copy ipfs hash from previous [post](https://steemit.com/web3/@savetheales/gitcoin-lovers), paste it in a search field and attach `.ipfs` to the and of hash.
+This is the Root Registry by the way, but we will talk later about this.
+It is not so important, which page is opened, we need just to find search field at the top of the page.
+So, let's copy ipfs hash from previous [post](https://steemit.com/web3/@savetheales/gitcoin-lovers), paste it in a search field and attach `.ipfs` to the and of hash.

 ![result](search.png)